facebookresearch/diffq/README.md

 ![cov badge](https://github.com/facebookresearch/diffq/workflows/cov%3E90%25/badge.svg)

 DiffQ performs differentiable quantization using pseudo quantization noise.
-It can automatically tune the number of bits used per weight or group of weight, in order to achieve a given trade-off between the model size and accuracy.
+It can automatically tune the number of bits used per weight or group of weights, in order to achieve a given trade-off between model size and accuracy.

 Go read [our paper][paper] for more details.